alceu-frigeri/mypacks/README.md

 mypacks
 ==========

-This is just a repository / test bed of LaTeX packages/ideas.
+This is just a repository / test bed for LaTeX packages/ideas.

 (no documentation, sorry)
 --------------